mrhoades/nova-mood/README.md

 *** Nova Mood Still Under Construction ***

-Thanks to JesusSaurus for a ton of nova_service_test.py code.
+Thanks to jesusaurus for a ton of nova_service_test.py code.
 It was a huge chunk of excellent clay to start with!

 Nova Mood Synopsis